Last-layer committee machines for uncertainty estimations of benthic imagery: Experiments

 \section{Experiments}

-While developing the last-layer committee machines for benthic imagery, we wanted to investigate network diversity across each committee member.
-In particular, we wanted to ensure sufficient diversity persists at the end of training that would support using random initialization of weights.
-We explored network diversity using statistical analyses of the coefficient of variations (CV) of committee members weights and corresponding singular value decompositions.
-As others have noted, random initialization is sufficient for deep ensemble last-head~\citep{Lee::2015a} and Bayesian last-layer~\citep{Steger::2024a} approaches.
-We provide additional empirical support for random initialization using LLCM, which avoids requiring specialized techniques to promote network diversity (\autoref{sect:network_diversity}).

-For the subsequent sections, we then compare our LLCM with two commonly used approaches to obtain uncertainty estimations: 1) Bayesian model averaging of BNNs; and 2) Monte Carlo dropout inference sampling of CNNs.
-It is important to note that our focus here is not necessarily to identity a \textit{better performing model}; rather, to find an \textit{equivalent performing model} with reduced compute requirements and complexities.
-We provide a benchmark study and the results for the more challenging German Bank 2010 and Substrate (depth 2) datasets.
+For the subsequent sections, we provide empirical support for random initialization using LLCM, which avoids requiring specialized techniques to promote network diversity.
+We then compare our LLCM with two commonly used approaches to obtain uncertainty estimations: 1) Bayesian model averaging of BNNs; and 2) Monte Carlo dropout inference sampling of CNNs. \textit{It is important to note that our focus here is not necessarily to identify a better performing model; rather, to find an equivalent performing model with reduced compute requirements and complexities.} In the following sections, we examine network diversity, a benchmark study dataset and the results for the more challenging German Bank 2010 and Substrate (depth 2) datasets.